10 Answers to "What Makes You Unique?" (5+ Expert Tips)

 Now it really makes sense why you’re being asked this.
 Hiring managers aren’t psychic and want to know what really makes you so special.
 If you can’t answer this question, maybe you don’t have unique traits that could benefit the company in their eyes.

-It’s pertinent that we prove them wrong here and figure out an excellent answer to this question.
+It’s pertinent to prove them wrong here and figure out an excellent answer to this question.

 What Is The Interviewer REALLY Trying To Understand From This Question

-When we talk about “unique skills and traits” that are outside the common skills you’ll share with similar candidates, we’re looking at skills and traits that are special but can still benefit the company.
+When we talk about “unique soft skills and traits” that are outside the common skills you’ll share with similar candidates.
+Then we’re looking at soft skills and traits that are special but can still benefit the company.

 Similar Interview Questions (Use Our Example Answers For Them)

-Sometimes the interviewer doesn't ask, "What makes you unique?" but instead they use a variation.
-In order to prepare for this interview question, you should also prepare for the variations of questioning that you might hear.
+Sometimes, the interviewer doesn't ask, "What makes you unique?"
+Instead, they use a variation.
+To prepare for this interview question, you should also prepare for the variations of questioning that you might hear.
 Here are a few variations to be watchful for:

 - Tell us what makes you unique.